dunamismax/bash/linux/ubuntu/_scripts/_template.md

             print_step(f"Executing: {' '.join(cmd)}")

     try:
+        # If we need to run as the original user
+        if as_user and ORIGINAL_USER != "root":
+            # Modify the command to run as the original user
+            cmd = ["sudo", "-u", ORIGINAL_USER] + cmd

-        # Execute the command without using Status to avoid nested live displays
+        # Execute the command
         return subprocess.run(
             cmd,
             shell=shell,